 Part of the dilemma may be that no coach has yet found his optimal position.
 He seems to have the technique of being an attacking player, but he's never shown enough creativity or integrity to place himself as the real No. 10.

 Nor does he have the effort and determination to be a world-class defender or box-to-box midfielder.
 TIt took AC Milan 3 years to conclude that Boateng will not fit into their squad.
-After playing for many clubs like Schalke 04, Las Palmas and Sassuolo, he is now playing on loan for Turkish club Beşiktaş on loan from Fiorentina.
+After playing for many clubs like Schalke 04, Las Palmas and Sassuolo, he is now playing for Hertha BSC.

 Widely regarded as the greatest player in Japanese football history, he will still be recognized for his part in helping Roma win the Serie A title in 2001.

 That being said, he was never even a regular player on any of the teams he played at the height of his career.
 For both of his two seasons at Roma, he struggled to play over 15 league matches, though he was in and out of the regular Parma and Fiorentina sides.
 Nakata can be considered as one of the most overrated players in the football history of Asia.